zenaro147/PicoAdapterGB/README.md

 ### What need to do:
 * If necessary, save the custom P2P port and "unmetered" parameters on flash as well
-* Implement the "sock_accept" and "sock_listen" functions to communicate as P2P connection.